rolandort/log2graylog/README.md

 ## Possible Improvements

 - **Feature Additions**:
-  - Support for additional log formats
+  - Support for additional log formats with option to select the format
-  - Direct integration with Log4J2 GELF appender
   - Configurable log format mapping in a JSON file
+  - Accept multiple logfiles as input
   - Dry-run option

 - **Performance Enhancements**: